Cloodot

 • Phone

-Custom fields: Any custom fields you've created in your organization will also appear as mapping options, showing their field type (text, number, date, etc.).
+Custom fields: Any custom fields you've created in your organization also appear as mapping options, with their field type (text, number, date, etc.).

-The importer auto-detects common column names — if your CSV uses headers like full_name, email_address, phone_number, or similar variations, they'll be matched automatically.
+The importer auto-detects common column names.
+Headers like full_name, email_address, or phone_number (and similar variations) are matched automatically.

-You'll see a preview of the first few rows of data for each mapped field so you can verify everything looks right.
+You'll see a preview of the first few rows for each mapped field, so you can verify everything before continuing.

 3. Choose duplicate handling

-Pick how you want to handle contacts that already exist in Cloodot:
+Choose how to handle contacts that already exist in Cloodot:

 Skip duplicates (default)